PauseAI/pauseai-website/src/posts/learn.md

 - [Exploring the dangers from Artificial Intelligence](https://www.youtube.com/watch?v=sPyu_dTSma0&t=1328s) (25 mins).
 Summary of cybersecurity, biohazard and power-seeking AI risks.
 - [Why this top AI guru thinks we might be in extinction level trouble | The InnerView](https://youtu.be/YZjmZFDx-pA?si=Y7QUxTaJcuC6LVji) (26 mins).
 Interview with Connor Leahy on AI X-risks on television.
 - [The AI Dilemma](https://www.youtube.com/watch?v=xoVJKj8lcNQ&t=1903s) (1hr).
 Presentation about the dangers of AI and the race which AI companies are stuck in.
+-->
+- [Introduction to AI Risks](https://www.youtube.com/playlist?list=PLI46NoubGtIJa0JVCBR-9CayxCOmU0EJt) is a YouTube playlist we compiled, featuring videos ranging from 1 minute to 1 hour in various formats and from diverse sources, and it doesn't require any prior knowledge.
-- [Robert Miles' YouTube videos](https://www.youtube.com/watch?v=tlS5Y2vm02c&list=PLfHsskCxi_g-c62a_dmsNuHynaXsRQm40) are a great place to start understanding most of the fundamentals of AI alignment.
+- [Robert Miles' YouTube videos](https://www.youtube.com/watch?v=tlS5Y2vm02c&list=PLfHsskCxi_g-c62a_dmsNuHynaXsRQm40) are a great place to start understanding the fundamentals of AI alignment.

 ## Podcasts